 However, Dr Woo says that attitudes towards mental illness have significantly improved compared to 25 years ago when he started work as a psychologist.

 He attributes this to the counsellors in school.
 These days, most s chools have with psychologists or counsellors.
 Thus, the students are used to counselling as a way to cope with problems, which helps with removing the stigma about mental illnesses.

 You may be surprised at how open younger children are to psychology interventions and care!

 The key difference between psychologists and psychiatrists

-People often get confused with this.
-Dr Matthew explained that the basic difference between psychologist and psychiatrist is this:
+People often get confused about this.
+Dr Woo explained that the basic difference between a psychologist and psychiatrist is this: